-There is a small breakfast restaurant near where I live where all the retired folk gather to tell tall tales, mix and mingle, and best of all they have a Broccoli Salad recipe that my Mom loves!
-This Broccoli Salad with Crispy Bacon is my attempt to duplicate their broccoli salad for my mother so that she has the recipe, ah, so sweet.
-Creamy and crunchy with a complex contrast of sweet and savory, the mayonnaise, coarsely ground brown mustard, and apple cider vinegar makes an amazing dressing that lightly coats all of the healthy veggies.
-I always use the stem of the broccoli, once the tough fibrous exterior is peeled and removed, the insides are cool, sweet, juicy, and crunchy, it may be my favorite part of the broccoli.
-If you like nuts and there are no nut allergies, lightly toasted chopped pecans, sunflower seeds or toasted pine nuts make an excellent addition to the recipe as well.
+There is a small breakfast cafe near where I live where all the retired folk gather to mix, and mingle.
+They have the best Broccoli Salad recipe that my Mom loves!
+This Broccoli Salad with Crispy Bacon is my attempt to duplicate their broccoli salad for my mother.
+This salad is creamy and crunchy with a nice contrast of sweet and savory.
+The mayonnaise, coarsely ground brown mustard, and apple cider vinegar makes an amazing dressing that lightly coats all of the healthy veggies.
+I always use the stem of the broccoli when making this salad.
+Once the tough fibrous exterior is peeled and removed, the insides are cool, sweet, juicy, and crunchy.
+Lightly toasted chopped pecans, sunflower seeds, or toasted pine nuts make an excellent addition to the recipe as well.

 Raw or Cooked Broccoli?

-I prefer to use raw broccoli for my broccoli salad recipe, I like the crunchy texture of raw broccoli and I feel like raw is the healthiest way to eat it.
+- I prefer to use raw broccoli for this recipe.
 However, raw broccoli can be irritating to people with sensitive stomachs.
 If you’re making Broccoli Salad for a potluck or cookout I recommend quickly cooking the broccoli by either steaming or parboiling.

-Parboiling is an excellent way to prepare the broccoli, for this recipe I use unsalted water, bring a pot of water to a rolling boil, add the broccoli for 1-minute, strain, and immediately add to an ice bath to stop the cooking process and lock in the beautiful green color.
+- Parboiling is an excellent way to prepare broccoli.
+I use unsalted water, bring a pot of water to a rolling boil, add the broccoli for 1-minute, strain, and immediately add to an ice bath to stop the cooking process and lock in the beautiful green color.

-Steaming broccoli for 4-5 minutes is the healthiest way to cook it.
-You only want to cook out the rawness of it, again, submerge the hot broccoli in an ice bath immediately to stop cooking.
+- Steaming broccoli for 4-5 minutes is the healthiest way to cook it.
+However, you only want to cook out the rawness of it.
+Submerge the hot broccoli in an ice bath immediately to stop cooking.

 Health Benefits of Broccoli

-Definitely one of the healthiest vegetables you can eat.
-Broccoli is loaded with antioxidants, fiber, vitamins, minerals and an impressive list of other nutrients.
-Broccoli is a cruciferous vegetable, and is part of the family includes bok choy, Brussels sprouts, cabbage, cauliflower, collards, kale, mustard greens, and turnip greens.
+Broccoli is loaded with antioxidants, fiber, vitamins, minerals, and an impressive list of other nutrients.
+It is definitely, one of the healthiest vegetables you can eat.
+Broccoli is a cruciferous vegetable and is part of the family including Brussels sprouts, cabbage, and cauliflower.
 For cancer-fighting, detoxification and lowering cholesterol, between ¾-cup and 1 ½-cups per day of cruciferous vegetables are recommended.

 Broccoli loves fat, but then again who doesn’t?!?
-Broccoli is high in Vitamins A, D, E & K, that are ‘fat-soluble’, meaning that they require a fat molecule to act as a vehicle to be absorbed by your body.
-This explains why broccoli is frequently served with a cheese sauce or in a creamy soup, or in the case of my Broccoli Salad recipe, crispy bacon and a mayonnaise-based dressing.
+That is because broccoli is high in Vitamins A, D, E & K. These vitamins are ‘fat-soluble’, meaning that they require a fat molecule to act as a vehicle to be absorbed by your body.
+This explains why broccoli is frequently served with a cheese sauce or in a creamy soup.
+Or in the case of my Broccoli Salad recipe, crispy bacon and a mayonnaise-based dressing.

 Can You Modify Broccoli Salad?